Skip to main content

 Internal Funding Calls

-UCC Future - Collective Social Futures has three internal funding calls during the 2024/5 academic year.
+UCC Future - Collective Social Futures has three internal funding calls during the 2024/5 academic year, outlined below.

 Call Opening: October 2024

-Fund availability will be posted three weeks before each call.
+Deadlines: 27 March 2025, 8 May 2025.
+Fund availability will be posted three weeks before each call (subject to availability).

 The fund could be used in complement to other funds, or it could be used to finance an event on its own.
-However, we strongly encourage applications that would be used alongside support from other institutions, from scholarly societies, etc. to maximmise the effect of the event and to increase its radiance.
+However, we strongly encourage applications that would be used alongside support from other institutions, from scholarly societies, etc. to maximise the effect of the event and to increase its impact.

 Applications

-Eligible members of staff may apply for funding, but should be supported by a project team inside UCCand may receive only a maximum of €1500 in total in any given academic year.
-The total fund will be disbursed on a first-come, first-served basis annually.
+Eligible members of staff can apply for funding, and may be supported by a project team inside UCC.
+Successful applicants may receive only a maximum of €1500 in total in any given academic year.

 Conditions